joshcawthorne/Garry-Monk-Bot-Version-2/README.md

 # Garry Monk Bot - Version 2.0

 Welcome to the repo for Garry Monk's Twitter partner, @garrymonkbot.
-The twitter has been created as a joke, and is not in affiliation with Garry Monk, nor Middlesbrough Football Club.
+The bot, and accompanying twitter account, have been created as a joke, and are not affiliated with Garry Monk, nor Middlesbrough Football Club.

 The code in the repo was created by Josh Cawthorne, as a fun side-project.